IVF Math

 Example №2:

-If, due to an advanced female reproductive age, reduced ovarian reserve, reduced blastocyst formation rates, or a combination of these factors, the expected number of IVF attempts with own eggs to receive a blastocyst with a normal number of chromosomes is uncountable and unpredictable, we will not be able to offer a money-back guarantee package with a fixed number of IVF attempts with own eggs.
-But instead, we can discuss such a package with donor eggs or a combined package.
+If, due to an advanced female reproductive age, reduced ovarian reserve, reduced blastocyst formation rates, or a combination of these factors, the expected number of IVF attempts with own eggs to receive a blastocyst with a normal set of chromosomes is uncountable and unpredictable, we will not be able to offer a money-back guarantee package with a fixed number of IVF attempts with own eggs.
+But instead, we can discuss such a package with donor eggs , donor embryos or a combined package.

 Before the consultation, we will ask you to provide us with detailed information about your medical history, test results and journals about your previous IVF attempts.
 This is usually dozens of pages of valuable information!